 About The Rise Bridge Program

-The University of Arkansas Razorgrad Institute for Success and Engagement (RISE) Program provides incoming graduate students from historically underrepresented populations in graduate school (African American, Hispanic or Latinx, American Indian and Alaskan Native, and first-generation) with an intellectual, professional and social introduction to the University of Arkansas as they transition into graduate education.
+The University of Arkansas Razorgrad Institute for Success and Engagement (RISE) Program provides incoming graduate students from historically underrepresented populations in graduate school (African American, Hispanic or Latinx, American Indian and Alaskan Native, and first-generation) with professional development opportunities, practical tips and tricks for graduate school, and a social introduction to the University of Arkansas as they transition into graduate education.

 |Academic Skills||Professional Development||Personal Growth|